epfl-ada/ada-2022-project-adaandthelovelaces/README.md

 Understand the way players choose the links they click:

 - Investigate causation between the position of the link and its clickthrough rate (CTR), case study and draw conclusions.
-(In progress)

 - Investigate the most popular sections containing the most clicked links.
-(To do)

 - Investigate whether the most popular articles are the ones with the highest degrees, or not.
 This will make us understand if players use a strategy to target very broad articles, or very specific ones.
 (To do)

-- Conduct the same analysis but using the computer optimal paths, to see how human player's strategy differ (To do)

-- Conduct regression analyis on all factors to determine what most influences the clicks and CTR
+- Conduct regression analysis on all factors to determine what most influences the clicks and CTR